lovebarnowls/forensicanano/README.md

 ## Customisation for Cybertaipan

-ForensicA Image for Cybertaipan practice.
+ForensicAnano Image for Cybertaipan practice.
 Only has 8 Forensic Questions involving BASIC crytography (Files forensic1.txt to forensic8.txt), hence the term 'nano' Forensic9.txt contains answers